ridged-chip/Sandbox/README.md

 # Sandbox
 A trivial application that demonstrates Kotlin's variables, constants, and types.
 This exercise is based on Kotlin Programming: The Big Nerd Ranch Guide.
+The main branch is the base app, challenge exercises are implemented in the branches.

 ## What I learned
 - Creating a Kotlin/JVM project